-The California Consumer Privacy Act (CCPA) can be an expensive law to break, with several ways that regulators and the public can bring actions seeking financial damages against a company that has violated the law’s terms.
+The California Consumer Privacy Act (CCPA) can be expensive to break, with several ways that regulators and the public can bring actions seeking financial damages against a company that has violated the law’s terms.

 The CCPA is the nation’s most stringent data privacy law, designed to protect California residents’ control over their personal information.
-The CCPA applies to for-profit businesses that collect personal information from California residents and also meet other specific criteria, such as having at least $25 million in annual revenue.
+The CCPA applies to for-profit businesses that collect personal information from California residents and meet other specific criteria, such as having at least $25 million in annual revenue.

 How Does the CCPA Work?